 In Presentation mode, PyCharm expands the editor to occupy the entire screen and increases the font size to make it easier for your audience to see what you are doing.
 Other elements of the UI are hidden, but you can bring them up with corresponding shortcuts or using the main menu if you hover the mouse pointer over the top of the screen.

 In the Switch popup, select View Mode, and then select the required viewing mode.

-You can quickly exit the presentation mode by pressing Double Shift and searching for Exit Presentation Mode.
+You can quickly exit any viewing mode by pressing Shift two times and searching for an exit mode action, for example, Exit Presentation Mode.

 You can map actions that toggle viewing modes to your preferred key combinations as described in Configure keyboard shortcuts.